NO PROMO CODE REQUIRED

 Even Pointsbetting wagers, which initially weren’t graded too quickly, are now settled lightning fast.
 Solid all around.

-Before finding its way to U.S. soil, PointsBet geared up in its home base of Australia.
+Before finding its way to U.S. soil, PointsBet geared up in its home country of Australia.
 There, the sportsbook operator readily established itself as a rising star, with patrons falling in love with its easy to use mobile apps and of course, its unique spread betting format, called PointsBetting.

 In 2018, PointsBet serviced 45,000 clients, paid out north of $300 million, and generated upwards of 147k bets in a single day.
 In preparation for its debut in the U.S., PointsBet signed on both NBA hall-of-famer Allen Iverson, and NFL star Darrelle Revis, after which the site named its betting tutorial school: Revis Betting Academy.